 Gucci has decided to not open too many new shops in China in new cities, but to renovate and expand the existing ones: to raise customer service standards, create VIP events, and create new promotions.

 However, this means that brands will have to begin rethinking their image

-This is how for example, Ms. Blake Lively, best known for her role as Serena Vanderwoodsen in The Gossip Girl show, was recently on the cover of Elle China, in a gold gown from Gucci’s fall 2013 collection.
+This is how for example, Ms. Blake Lively, best known for her role as Serena Vanderwoodsen in The Gossip Girl shows, was recently on the cover of Elle China, in a gold gown from Gucci’s fall 2013 collection.

 To have a better image, Gucci also has corporate social responsibility programs in China.
 The main themes of these programs are education, health, and talent development.
 This year, they announced the establishment of the Gucci Amblyopia Medical Training Center and the Gucci Amblyopic Children’s Treatment Center in Urumqi in Xinjiang.
 Children of Xinjiang suffering from this eye disease will have direct access to medication, without having to travel too far.

 What do you think of this strategy of renewing Gucci stores instead of opening new ones?
 Do you think it is a good idea?
 According to you what would expect Gucci’s Chinese customers to do?